k-shimari/nod4j/README.md

 ### Collect Execution Trace

-At first, you can record the execution trace with our tool.
+At first, you record the execution trace with our tool.

 For example, using the following option, you can collect information about the execution of your program.